allisonlivingston/High-Order-Function-Exercises/drills/version-1/README.md

     quantity: 2
 }
 ```

 Note the data type on the price.

-1. Write a function called `salesDayToObject` that takes a date (`2015-01-06`) and a day of sales (eg.
+* Write a function called `salesDayToObject` that takes a date (`2015-01-06`) and a day of sales:

 ```js
 [
     ["Dark Chocolate Crunchies", "4.39", 1],
     ["Mint Wafers", "1.19", 3]
 ]
 ```

-) and returns an object formatted like the following:
+and returns an object formatted like the following:

 ```js
 {
     date: "2015-01-06",